HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Experimental Setup

 \begin{itemize} \item \textbf{CycleGAN:} A classic unsupervised image-to-image translation method that has been widely adopted in various domains.
-It employs a cycle-consistency loss to ensure consistency between the translated and original images in both directions, contributing to improved image quality and preservation of content. \item \textbf{MUNIT:} MUNIT focuses on multimodal translation tasks, aiming to generate diverse outputs from a single input image.
-It introduces disentangled representations for content and style, enabling more flexible and controlled image synthesis across different domains. \item \textbf{StarGAN-v2:} StarGAN-v2 extends the capabilities of its predecessor by enabling image translation across multiple domains with a single model.
-It introduces a novel method for learning domain-specific style codes, resulting in improved image quality and diversity in the translated outputs. \item \textbf{DRIT++:} DRIT++ builds upon the disentangled representation framework, aiming for diverse image translation.
-It introduces additional enhancements to improve the diversity and quality of the generated images while maintaining disentanglement for better control over the translation process. \item \textbf{MGUIT:} It introduces a memory mechanism to store and utilize relevant information during the translation process.
+It employs a cycle-consistency loss to ensure consistency between the translated and original images in both directions, contributing to improved image quality and preservation of content. \item \textbf{GC-CycleGAN:} It introduces a gradient consistency loss into the traditional CycleGAN architecture.
+The gradient consistency loss is employed to improve the accuracy of the generated images, particularly focusing on addressing challenges at the boundaries. \item \textbf{SC-CycleGAN:} This method is developed for unsupervised image synthesis, with a primary focus on preserving structural consistency between the translated images.
+It introduces a modality-independent neighborhood descriptor within the structure-consistency loss to emphasize the importance of structural details. \item \textbf{COSMOS:} This method won first place in the Cross-Modality Domain Adaptation (CrossMoDA) challenge (https://crossmoda-challenge.ml).
+COSMOS performs translation and segmentation tasks simultaneously, enabling accurate identification of key structural components in the translated images. \item \textbf{AttentionGAN:} This approach integrates attention mechanisms into the traditional CycleGAN framework, allowing the model to focus on critical regions of the image during translation.
+By incorporating attention layers, AttentionGAN enhances translation quality by selectively emphasizing relevant areas while reducing noise in other regions. \item \textbf{MUNIT:} MUNIT focuses on multimodal translation tasks, aiming to generate diverse outputs from a single input image.
+It introduces disentangled representations for content and style, enabling more flexible and controlled image synthesis across different domains. \item \textbf{DRIT++:} DRIT++ builds upon the disentangled representation framework, aiming for diverse image translation.
+It introduces additional enhancements to improve the diversity and quality of the generated images while maintaining disentanglement for better control over the translation process. \item \textbf{RegGAN:} This method is designed to address the challenges of medical imaging, where paired, pixel-wise aligned data are not always available.
+RegGAN considers misaligned target images as noisy labels.
+By integrating a registration network, RegGAN aims to adaptively fit the misaligned noise distribution. \item \textbf{UVCGAN:} It enhances the classic CycleGAN architecture by integrating a Vision Transformer (ViT) within the generator.
+To ensure robustness and training stability, UVCGAN incorporates additional training and regularization techniques, such as gradient penalties and self-supervised pre-training. \item \textbf{StarGAN-v2:} StarGAN-v2 extends the capabilities of its predecessor by enabling image translation across multiple domains with a single model.
+It introduces a novel method for learning domain-specific style codes, resulting in improved image quality and diversity in the translated outputs. \item \textbf{MGUIT:} It introduces a memory mechanism to store and utilize relevant information during the translation process.
 By incorporating memory guidance, MGUIT aims to enhance the model's ability to generate accurate and contextually relevant translations. \item \textbf{InstaFormer:} InstaFormer is a recent state-of-the-art instance-level image-to-image translation method.
-It leverages a transformer-based architecture to capture long-range dependencies and context information, enhancing the model's ability to generate realistic and coherent translations at the instance level. \item \textbf{GC-CycleGAN:} It introduces a gradient consistency loss into the traditional CycleGAN architecture.
-The gradient consistency loss is employed to improve the accuracy of the generated images, particularly focusing on addressing challenges at the boundaries. \item \textbf{SC-CycleGAN:} This method is developed for unsupervised image synthesis, with a primary focus on preserving structural consistency between the translated images.
-It introduces a modality-independent neighborhood descriptor within the structure-consistency loss to emphasize the importance of structural details.
+It leverages a transformer-based architecture to capture long-range dependencies and context information, enhancing the model's ability to generate realistic and coherent translations at the instance level.

 \end{itemize}